Friday, October 08, 2021

 of the trees that jutted out of

-the rocks of the steep incline,
+the rocks of that steep incline,

-yet seemingly miles above
+yet seemingly miles above,

 the papery fields below.